aharonium/opensiddur.org/posts/HTML/patah-eliyahu-elijah-began-saying-that-we-might-pray-well-from-the-tikkunei-zohar-trans-rabbi-zalman-schachter-shalomi_(zalman.schachter-shalomi_2014-11-01).md

 </tbody></table>

 <hr />
-We are grateful to Gabbai Seth Fishman for his transcription of Reb Zalman's translation of Pataḥ Eliyahu, originally posted at his website, <a href="http://www.jewishrenewalhasidus.org/wordpress/reb-zalman-resources/">Jewish Renewal Hasidus</a>.
+We are grateful to Gabbai Seth Fishman for his transcription of Reb Zalman's translation of Pataḥ Eliyahu "Prayer before Praying that we may Pray Well," originally posted at his website, <a href="http://www.jewishrenewalhasidus.org/wordpress/reb-zalman-resources/">Jewish Renewal Hasidus</a>.

 </body>
 </html>